francicco/ComparativeGenomicsLab/PartI/WholeGenomeAlignment.md

 ...
 nameN pathN
 ```
+*NOTE:* You can use a simple text editor.

 This is an example that you can find in the *Cactus* repository for some primate species
 ```